 CRES E&O Insurance Can Help Protect You If There’s a Lawsuit

 Real Estate Errors and Omissions insurance is critical for real estate licensees to defend a claim.
-CRES E&O + ClaimPrevent® offers superior protection and access to expert real estate attorneys 7 days a week to help you prevent claims, not just defend them.
+CRES E&O + ClaimPrevent® offers superior protection and access to expert real estate attorneys to help you prevent claims, not just defend them.
 Contact the CRES team at 800-880-2747 for a confidential discussion today.
 As part of one of the largest insurance brokers in the world, we have access to more E&O options than just about anyone.